remotelyliving/doorkeeper/README.md

  *User Id only works if the Request has a user id identification registered to them

 - PipedComposite: allows for a pipe delimited composite key value

+- RuntimeCallable: pass in a callable that returns true/false.
+You'll have access to the requestor as a parameter, but be forewarned that storing this one is not possible (i.e. to a database)

 ### Prerequisistes

 Rules can be dependant on other rules for any other feature.